Mildred97/mildred97/CV.md

 ### Huawei-UNAM Alliance, 2023-2024
 #### Project 15 "Artificial intelligence for detecting common errors in the writing of university initiation students.
-- Labeling part of the corpus, testing with the GPT-4 model, testing the extraction al cleaning of data, creation of graphs in Python from the generated labeling.
+- Labeling part of the corpus, testing with the GPT-4 model, testing the extraction and cleaning of data, creation of graphs in Python from the generated labeling.

 ---